convissor/new_york_state_of_health_spreadsheet/README.md

 ## Spreadsheets

-Below are links to "comma separated values" (CSV) data files of premiums, deductables, copayments, coinsurance, etc.  Each file covers the health insurance plans available in a given county, separated by the type of people being covered and how much they're being subsidized.
+Below are links to "comma separated values" (CSV) data files of premiums, deductables, copayments, coinsurance, etc.  A given file contains data on all plans covering one combination of county / plan type (eg Individual, Couple, etc) / subsidy level.

 You can import these files into spreadsheet or database programs, where you can sort and query the data in ways relevant to you.

-Note: while a county has multiple CSV files here, the only difference between them are the premiums.
-The benefits are the same.

 To download a given "spreadsheet," click its link, above, click the "Raw" button that's right above the data table, then use your browser's